Note

 }

-You can use the system-assigned identity to authenticate to a backend service through the authentication-managed-identity policy.
+You can use the system-assigned identity to authenticate to a backend service via the authentication-managed-identity policy.

 API Management is a trusted Microsoft service to the following resources.
-This allows the service to connect to the following resources behind a firewall.
-After you explicitly assign the appropriate Azure role to the system-assigned managed identity for that resource instance, the scope of access for the instance corresponds to the Azure role assigned to the managed identity.
+This trusted status enables the service to connect to the following resources behind a firewall.
+After you explicitly assign the appropriate Azure role to the system-assigned managed identity for a resource instance, the scope of access for the instance corresponds to the Azure role that's assigned to the managed identity.

-You can configure and use a system-assigned managed identity to access an event hub for logging events from an API Management instance.
-For more information, see How to log events to Azure Event Hubs in Azure API Management.
+You can configure and use a system-assigned managed identity to access an event hub to log events from an API Management instance.
+For more information, see How to log events to Event Hubs in Azure API Management.

 Note

-You can associate an API Management instance with up to 10 user-assigned managed identities.
+You can associate an API Management instance with as many as 10 user-assigned managed identities.

-To set up a managed identity in the portal, you'll first create an API Management instance and create a user-assigned identity.
-Then, enable the feature.
+To set up a managed identity in the portal, you must first create an API Management instance and create a user-assigned identity.
+Then complete the following steps.

 In the left menu, under Security, select Managed identities.